petitstrawberry/prism/README.md

 # Prism – macOS Virtual Audio Router

-Prism is a fail-secure virtual routing device for macOS.
+Prism is a virtual routing device for macOS.
 It exposes a 64-channel bus where every app can be pinned to its own stereo pair, so you can feed OBS, DAWs, and recorders with isolated tracks while preserving a separate monitor mix.
 The driver is written in Rust and uses Accelerate (vDSP) for its realtime mixing path.

 ## Highlights